US and Iran dig in and ramp up threats as war rages with no end in sight

 A top Iranian security official, Ali Larijani, appeared to threaten Trump himself, writing on X that “Iran doesn’t fear your empty threats.
 Even those bigger than you couldn’t eliminate Iran.
 Be careful not to get eliminated yourself.”
 Iran has been accused of plotting attempts to kill Trump in the past.

-Along with firing missiles and drones at Israel and at American bases in the region, Iran has targeted energy infrastructure, attacks that appear aimed at generating enough global economic pain to pressure the U.S. and Israel to end their strikes.
+Iran has repeatedly targeted energy infrastructure with attacks that appear aimed at generating enough global economic pain to pressure the U.S. and Israel to end their strikes.
+It has also fired on Israel and U.S. military bases in the region.

 Brent crude, the international standard, spiked to nearly $120 on Monday before falling back but was still at around $90 a barrel on Tuesday, nearly 24% higher than when the war started on Feb.
-28. The Dow Jones Industrial Average drifted lower at the open Tuesday.
+28. The Dow Jones Industrial Average drifted lower initially on Tuesday, but turned positive as oil prices sank and hopes rose that wealthy industrialized countries could tap into strategic reserves.

 Iran has effectively stopped tankers from using the Strait of Hormuz, through which 20% of the world’s oil is carried.
 Attacks on merchant ships near the strait have killed at least seven sailors, according to the International Maritime Organization.